kjrstory/starter-hugo-academic/content/en/publication/jong-rok-kim-2020-wingdeploymentsimulation/index.md

   addition, pressure field on each wing varied depending on the angle of attack, which caused each wing to have different deployment time.
 featured: false
-publication: '*Journal of Computational Fluids Engineering*'
+publication: '*Journal of Computational Fluids Engineering, 25(1)*'
 tags:
 - Wing Deployment
 - Fluid-Structure Interaction